nruhm/diarscription/docs/reference/audio/sample-e/gold-reference.md

 169
 00:09:49,289 --> 00:09:55,165
-[SPEAKER_05]: Yeah, I tested the changes he did and everything seemed good, so I'm just running the rest of the tests to make sure nothing else
+[SPEAKER_05]: Yeah, I tested the changes he did and everything seemed good, so I'm just running the rest of the tests to make sure nothing else is broken.

 170
 00:09:55,145 --> 00:09:59,400
-[SPEAKER_00]: Yeah, we pushed that one out at two yesterday and everything seemed fine.
+[SPEAKER_00]: Yeah, we pushed that one out at 2 yesterday and everything seemed fine.

 171
 00:10:00,798 --> 00:10:06,252